Could I be a consultant?

 - 'hold’ their anxiety if progress is complex and answers are not immediately forthcoming.

-The consultant/partner meeting dates and locations will be agreed by the two participants.
+You must be available for all the dates on the course.
+The consultant–partner meeting dates and locations will be agreed by the two participants.

 How to apply